 18-minute walk and 4-minute bike ride from Empire Phoenix

 If you love the waterfront as much as we do, Humber Bay Park may just become your new summer oasis.
 This narrow park located right on Toronto’s waterfront boasts six different biking trails, an open field for picnics and play, as well as its own off-leash area for your furry companions.
 Travel along its paved pathways during your morning run and watch the sunrise, embark on an afternoon hike while you watch Toronto’s wildlife cool off along the shore, or just simply unwind while you set sights on Toronto’s skyline from city’s west end.
-Click here to check the current guidelines before visiting.

 Check out one of the newest park additions to Toronto that’s coming soon.